PaddlePaddle/Paddle/doc/howto/dev/build_en.md

 - Docker on Windows/MacOS builds slowly

   On Windows and MacOS, Docker containers run in a Linux VM.
 You might want to give this VM some more memory and CPUs so to make the building efficient.
 Please refer to [this issue](https://github.com/PaddlePaddle/Paddle/issues/627) for details.

+- Not enough disk space

+  Examples in this article uses option `--rm` with the `docker run` command.
+This option ensures that stopped containers do not exist on hard disks.
+We can use `docker ps -a` to list all containers, including stopped.
+Sometimes `docker build` generates some intermediate dangling images, which also take disk space.
+To clean them, please refer to [this article](https://zaiste.net/posts/removing_docker_containers/).